 According to a recent poll conducted by CBS News, 88% of Americans support the legalization of medical cannabis.
-With people suffering all over America, that level of support is tremendously encouraging.
+With people suffering all over the country, that level of support is tremendously encouraging.

 What makes a state a 'medical cannabis' state?

-If you read mainstream media articles about cannabis, you have likely noticed that the 'number of medical cannabis states in America' referenced in articles can vary.
+If you follow mainstream media cannabis coverage, you have likely noticed that the number of medical cannabis states in America referenced varies.

 How do CBD-specific states factor in?